 C. The exact cache location, including GPS coordinates, must be stated on the request.

-D. The cache application will be received by the Office of Recreation Services who will maintain a database of all approved cache sites.
-ORS will inform the WMA lead bilogist of a cache request.
-The exact location of the cache must be pre-approved by the WMA Lead Biologist, who will consider potential negative impacts to wildlife, wildlife habitat or cultural resources, potential user conflicts and public safety when reviewing the proposed site.
+D. The cache application will be received by the Public Access Services Office who will maintain a database of all approved cache sites.
+PASO will inform the WMA lead biologist of a cache request.
+The exact location of the cache must be pre-approved by the WMA lead biologist, who will consider potential negative impacts to wildlife, wildlife habitat or cultural resources, potential user conflicts and public safety when reviewing the proposed site.

 E. If approved, the cache posting (description), typically found on http://www.geocaching.com/, must contain the following text: